pantheon-systems/documentation/source/content/guides/agcdn/01-introduction.md

 ## Is AGCDN Right For Me?

 AGCDN is a great option for many users.
 You can review the [Judicial Council of California AGCDN case study](https://pantheon.io/blog/fight-cyberattacks-advanced-global-cdn) for a real-life example of an AGCDN implementation.
-AGCDN is beneficial if you want to:

-- Block Malicious traffic

-- Create Geofencing / IP restrictions

-- Rate limits with a website firewall (only with AGCDN with WAF / IO)

-- Define valid user agent strings

 ## Get AGCDN